Nhuuu/mern-mood-client/README.md

 # Summary
  A full-stack MERN app.
 Concept consisted of 3 randomized questions to analyze the user's mood and provide a results page with conditional entertainment output based on the analysis.
-Due time constraints, we've pivoted to a direct mood question with a randomized entertainment output and a chart tracking the user's weekly mood.
+Due time constraints, we've pivoted to creating a dashboard that alters the background with the current weather of the user's location and provides a randomized entertainment output.

-# Demo
-Coming soon!

 # Technologies Used
 * Mongodb